mdancho84/mdancho84.github.io/_posts/2018-09-18-data-science-team.md

 * Through our own **_applied consulting experiences_** that have successfully generated ROI for organizations
 * Through **_experience building the tools and software_** needed to solve business problems

-**The next-generation Business Science education offers two options that integrate this knowledge**:
+**The next-generation Business Science education offers two options that integrate this knowledge**.

 ## Building A Data Science Team?
 Business Science Can Help.